kasmtech/workspaces_registry_template/README.md

     * listUrl - The link to the root of your site.
 For example https://username.github.io/repositoryname/ it should always include a trailing slash.
     * contactUrl - A link users can use to contact you on.
 If you are using a domain or a subdomain, your basePath will just be the current version number `basePath: '/1.0',`, otherwise change the value to include what you chose for the repository name in step 2 `basePath: '/repositoryname/1.0',`.
-1. Upload your apps to the /apps folder
+1. Upload your workspaces to the /workspaces folder
 1. Go to Settings then Pages and select Branch - gh-pages and click Save
 1. Check progress in Actions
 1. Once complete go back to Settings / Pages and you should have a live site.
 Click on the Visit Site button.
-1. You should now have a working site which includes any apps you added
+1. You should now have a working site which includes any workspaces you added

 [![](https://cdn.loom.com/sessions/thumbnails/256fac3d2bbb422b8e779ac1c8244d33-00001.gif)](https://www.loom.com/share/256fac3d2bbb422b8e779ac1c8244d33 "")